The Haghia Sofia, Istanbul

 Cost if you use an Interrail pass

 Using an Interrail pass is the most flexible way to travel from London or Paris to Istanbul.
 It costs almost the same as point-to-point tickets if you're under 28 years old, it costs a bit more than point-to-point tickets if you're over 28, but the extra flexibility is worth it, especially for a round trip.
 After buying the pass, you still need to pay for a Eurostar passholder fare & sleeper or couchette reservations.
-More information about Interrail passes & how they work.
+More about Interrail passes & how they work.
 Here's the breakdown:

 How to book using an Interrail pass